 (6) Except as provided in subregulation (5) —

-(a) Western Power is not in any circumstances to be liable to a user or a controller for indirect damage, however arising; and
+(a) a corporation is not in any circumstances to be liable to a user or a controller for indirect damage, however arising; and

-(b) a user is not liable to Western Power for indirect damage, however arising.
+(b) a user is not liable to a corporation for indirect damage, however arising.

-(7) Each user must indemnify Western Power for all liability on the part of Western Power to any customer of the user or any generator of the user (including for direct and indirect damage) or any controller of a distribution connection of the user which Western Power may suffer because of the provision of or failure to provide distribution access services to the user, except only to the extent that such liability is caused by, is consequent upon or arises out of the negligence of Western Power or the breach by Western Power of any term of the relevant distribution access agreement.
+(7) Each user must indemnify a corporation for all liability on the part of the corporation to any customer of the user or any generator of the user (including for direct and indirect damage) or any controller of a distribution connection of the user which the corporation may suffer because of the provision of or failure to provide distribution access services to the user, except only to the extent that such liability is caused by, is consequent upon or arises out of the negligence of the corporation or the breach by the corporation of any term of the relevant distribution access agreement.

-(8) Each user must indemnify Western Power for all liability (including direct and indirect damage) on the part of Western Power to any third party by reason of the default of that user under these regulations or under the distribution access agreement or the negligence of that user.
+(8) Each user must indemnify a corporation for all liability (including direct and indirect damage) on the part of the corporation to any third party by reason of the default of that user under these regulations or under the distribution access agreement or the negligence of that user.

-(9) The terms of a distribution access agreement may contain additional provisions relating to liability of Western Power and a user, including a cap on liability, the terms of an indemnity on the part of a user to Western Power and the requirement of a user to maintain insurances to the reasonable satisfaction of Western Power.
+(9) The terms of a distribution access agreement may contain additional provisions relating to liability of a corporation and a user, including a cap on liability, the terms of an indemnity on the part of a user to the corporation and the requirement of a user to maintain insurances to the reasonable satisfaction of the corporation.

+[Regulation 42 amended in Gazette 31 Mar 2006 p.
+1317-19.]

 Part 8 — Other matters

 43. Ancillary services

-(1) A user must at all times have in place arrangements with Western Power or another person under which the following ancillary services will be provided in respect of each of its distribution exit points:
+(1) A user must at all times have in place arrangements with a corporation or another person under which the following ancillary services will be provided in respect of each of its distribution exit points:

 (a) voltage control;